Kaduna State University: Administration

 Kaduna State University has a chancellor as its ceremonial head, while the vice-chancellor is the chief executive and academic officer, like in other Nigerian Universities.
 The vice-chancellor is usually appointed for a five-year, non-renewable term.
 After Professor Abdullahi Musa Ashafa took office on 22 June 2022 as acting vice-chancellor, Prof Abdullahi Ibrahim Musa was later appointed by Malam Nasir El-Rufai, the then governor of Kaduna State, as the present vice-chancellor on 19 October 2022.

 Below is the tabulated list of all KASU vice-chancellors.
-The numbers 4, 6, 8 and 9 are all acting vice chancellors, pending substantive appointment of a VC by the university's governing council.
+The numbers 4, 6, 8 and 9 are all acting vice chancellors, who assumed the position pending substantive appointment of a VC by the university's governing council.